goteamtim/Hangman/README.md

 To Do
 =========
-Add the ability to use your own words based on uploading a csv file
+Use your own words based on uploading a csv file.
+Call external source for words e.x.
+Dictionary.com
+	Define word after the game ends.